The IAS Visa Wizard is the easy way to find the correct visa for you

 A Graduate Entrepreneur Visa is available after one has pursued at least an undergraduate degree in the UK.
 Graduate entrepreneurs are not subject to sponsorship in order to be applicable for this visa, the visa is valid for a period of ten months before you have to make the switch.
 There does need to be the demonstration of funds there to support yourself and the entrepreneur may only start their business career in the UK after the visa has been granted by the government.

 If a Tier 4 Visa switcher has links in the UK it is possible to further a stay in the UK by being sponsored by a partner or by a family member.
 This route requires a UK partner or close family member to act as the sponsor for a non-EEA spouse, the person switching to this visa needs to prove they will not be relying on public funds and this type of Spouse or Family Visa lasts approximately 2.5 years.

 At IAS, we understand international student’s desire to want to remain in the UK upon graduation.
 Our highly-qualified team of immigration advisers have assisted many other international students with applications to either extend or switch their visas after graduation.

 Our services include:

-Get in touch with an experienced immigration lawyer about your post-study visa options or the possibility of a Tier 4 Student Visa extension today.
+Get in touch with an experienced immigration lawyer by calling 0333 363 8577 or making an enquiry online about your post-study visa options or the possibility of a Tier 4 Student Visa extension today.

 Comprehensive immigration advice tailored to your circumstances and goals